cello | viols | research

 “Chris has an exceptional ear, is hugely efficient, and a complete delight to work with!”

 “I can't recommend Chris highly enough.
-It's brilliant to work with somebody whose ears you totally trust - and who knows what it's like on the other side of the red light”
+It's brilliant to work with somebody whose ears you totally trust - and who knows what it feels like to perform for recording.”

 “We were thrilled with the recording Chris made of our recital, it not only really captured the detail of our performance but also the essence of the atmosphere in the hall.
 His professionalism and good nature really helped throughout the day.
 We would highly recommend Chris for any and all recording work and we are looking forward to using his services again in the future.”